Machine Learning-based Unfolding for Cross Section Measurements in the Presence of Nuisance Parameters: EM Algorithm for Unfolding

 where

-and $f^{(0)}(x)\geq 0$ for any $x\in\mathcal{X}$ and $\int_{\mathcal{X}} f^{(0)}(x)dx=1$.
-The solution after $k$ iteration is given by $f^{(k)}$.
+is the reconstructed density in the observation space induced by the current estimate $f^{(k)}$.
+The initial estimate is chosen to satisfy $f^{(0)}(x)\geq 0$ for any $x\in\mathcal{X}$ and $\int_{\mathcal{X}} f^{(0)}(x)dx=1$, so that each $f^{(k)}$ remains a valid density function.
+After $k$ iterations, the unfolded solution is given by $f^{(k)}$.
 To the best of our knowledge, the earliest description of this algorithm appears in the work of \citet{kondor1983}, which referred to it as the method of convergent weights.
 They did not derive the algorithm from the EM perspective, but instead based on the intuition that

 where $r^{(k)}(y):=\frac{p_Y(y)}{p_Y^{(k)}(y)}$ is the ratio of the smearing density and the updated density from the algorithm after $k$ iteration.
 Therefore, by constructing a sequence $r^{(k)}(y)$ that converges to one, the hope is that the corresponding $f^{(k)}$ will converge to $p_X$.
 Kondor presented the description of the algorithm along with a few examples, but did not establish the convergence property of the algorithm.
-Subsequently, \citet{multhi1987, multhi1989, multhi1992} connected the algorithm to the maximization of a concave functional, namely the population-level log-likelihood for a density function $f$ on $\mathcal{X}$
+Subsequently, \citet{multhei1987, multhei1987b, multhei1989, multhei1992} connected the algorithm to the maximization of a concave functional, namely the population-level log-likelihood for a density function $f$ on $\mathcal{X}$

-or equivalently, minimization of the Kullback-Leibler divergence \citep{multhi1989}
+or equivalently, minimization of the Kullback-Leibler divergence \citep{multhei1989}